ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_5.md

 #### Activity

-Take 5 minutes to plan an effective consent protocol, considering the ethical materials we developed earlier.
+Take 5 minutes to plan an effective consent protocol for your project, considering the ethical materials we developed earlier.